 Cargo and Hauling Records

 The Morris Bart law office will represent your interests with the insurer for the trucking company, giving you the time you need to heal.
-If your injuries have caused a change in your quality of life going forward, leaving you unable to work as you did before, you also deserve compensation for your lost wages.
+If your injuries have caused a change in your quality of life going forward, leaving you unable to work as you did before, you also deserve compensation for your lost income.
 Get started with a free consultation.

 Questions?Call 800-537-8185